A full characterization of invariant embeddability of unimodular planar graphs: Unimodular combinatorial embeddings of URPG's

+First the unimodularity of $(G,o)$ says that $(G, o_1, o_2)$ is invariant under swapping $o_1$ and $o_2$.
 We have two operations on the random graph $(G,o)$: one is taking a random step on a degree-biased sample of $(G,o)$, the second is decorating $(G,o)$ randomly.
 These two operations commute, their order is irrelevant.
 The bias and the random step never considers the combinatorial embedding and the random combinatorial embedding never considers any roots. \end{proof}